mrf345/retrap/README.md

 ### Features and Demos ✨
 ##### - Ngrok tunneling support
 Exposes the local server to the internet with Ngrok secure tunnel.
 Get a free token from [Ngrok](https://ngrok.com/product) and use it as shown in the demo.
-The authentication token can be persistent and save as a default in `./collections/settings.db` file with `"ngrokAuthToken": "your token"`.
+The authentication token can be persistent and saved as a default in `./collections/settings.db` with `"ngrokAuthToken": "your token"`.

 <details>
     <summary> Demo: </summary>